-Ever wonder how to make your own harissa chili paste at home?
+Ever wonder how to make your own Harissa at home?
 Here you go.
-It’s a rather straightforward process, easy in my opinion, but if you don’t cook much, you’ll be doing a few things you’ve never done before, like rehydrating dried chili peppers and lightly toasting fresh seeds and grinding them.
+It's a rather straightforward process, but if you don't cook much, you'll be doing a few things you've never done before, like rehydrating dried chili peppers and lightly toasting fresh seeds and grinding them.

 Not a big deal, pretty easy, just new maybe.
 Or not!

 Harissa is a highly popular chili paste used in North African and Middle Eastern cuisine.
 The recipe varies by the region, so you will find variation after variation depending on the local ingredients.

 It is typically made from local fresh or dried peppers that are often smoked, along with seasonings like caraway, cumin and coriander seeds, garlic, mint, saffron, smoked paprika and salt.
 The mixture is blended with oil to form a chili paste that builds flavor and helps it remain fresher longer.

 The Chili Peppers: Commonly used peppers are roasted red bell peppers, serrano peppers, and Baklouti peppers, though a popular version is to use dried chile peppers (chiles de arbol, ancho peppers, guajillo peppers, pasilla peppers), which I use for my recipe.

 The paste has a deeply earthy flavor that is rich and spicy, and it is quite aromatic.
 The flavors do vary from region to region, based on the peppers and the spices used, but it is always aromatic and concentrated with flavors.
 A little bit goes a long way, so use sparingly in your recipes.

 Let's talk about how to make harissa paste, shall we?

 - Dried Chilies.
 I'm using guajillo, ancho, pasilla, and chile de arbol for a bit of extra heat.

 - Roasted Red Peppers.
 Red bells.
 Optional, but I love it.